-{\emph{Discussions.}} -- In this work, we study the non-unitary dynamics of the SYK$_2$ chains for both the static model and the Brownian model.
-In the replicated space, the system shows (copies) of the $O(2)\times O(2)$ symmetry, which is broken into $O(2)_+$ by the saddle-point solution.
-The system then obtains an emergent replica conformal symmetry from the fluctuation of Goldstone modes, leading to universal scaling of squared correlators.
-The entanglement entropy of a subsystem $A$ can be understood as the energy of a half-vortex pair, which is logarithmic in subsystem size.
+In this work, we study the non-unitary dynamics of the SYK$_2$ chains for both the static model and the Brownian model.
+In the replicated space, either system shows (copies) of the $O(2)\times O(2)$ symmetry, which is broken into $O(2)_+$ by the saddle-point solution.
+The system then obtains an emergent replica conformal symmetry from the fluctuation of Goldstone modes, leading to the universal scaling of squared correlators.
+The entanglement entropy of a subsystem $A$ can be understood as the energy of a half-vortex pair, which is logarithmic in the subsystem size.

 There are a lot of interesting extensions of this work.
-Firstly, our derivations can be directly applied to the higher dimensional SYK$_2$ lattices with little modification.
-For 2$D$ lattices, the result is an XY model in 3$D$.
-Choosing the $A$ subsystem as a circle with perimeter $L_A$, the entanglement entropy then corresponds to the energy of a half-vortex ring, which is proportional to $\rho_SL_A\log L_A$.
+Firstly, our derivations can be directly applied to the higher dimensional SYK$_2$ lattices with minor modifications.
+For 2D lattices, the result is an XY model in 3D.
+Choosing subsystem $A$ as a circle with perimeter $L_A$, the entanglement entropy then corresponds to the energy of a half-vortex ring, which is proportional to $\rho_SL_A\log L_A$.
 Secondly, we can add interactions to our model.
-As an example, consider we add an Brownian SYK$_4$ interaction term $\Delta H_R=\sum_{ijkl,x}g_{ijkl}^x(t)\chi^i_x\chi^j_x\chi^k_x\chi^l_x$.
+As an example, consider adding a Brownian SYK$_4$ interaction $\Delta H_R=\sum_{ijkl,x}g_{ijkl}^x(t)\chi^i_x\chi^j_x\chi^k_x\chi^l_x$.
 This leads to an additional self-energy term $-g\delta(t-t')(-1)^{a+b}G_{x}^{a,b}(t,t')^3$, which breaks the $O(2)\times O(2)$ symmetry explicitly.
-Consequently, the replicated system becomes gapped and there is no longer conformal symmetry.
+Consequently, the replicated system becomes gapped, and there is no conformal symmetry anymore.
 Furthermore, the entanglement entropy corresponds to the energy of a domain wall with length $L_A$, instead of a vortex pair, leading to the volume law.
 Finally, it is also interesting to construct models with entanglement transitions.
-Such a model exists if we introduce two copies of the SYK chain and adding non-Hermiticity on the fermion parity operator between two copies.
+Such a model exists if we introduce two copies of the SYK chain and add non-Hermiticity on the fermion parity operator between two copies.
 The system shows a transition between a critical phase and an area law phase when there is no interaction.
-After adding interactions, the system shows a second-order transition between a volume phase to an area law phase.
+After adding interactions, the system shows a second-order transition between a volume-law phase to an area-law phase.
 These results will be presented in a separate paper \cite{II}.

 \textit{Acknowledgment.} We acknowledge helpful discussions with Ehud Altman.
 PZ acknowledges support from the Walter Burke Institute for Theoretical Physics at Caltech.
 SKJ is supported by the Simons Foundation via the It From Qubit Collaboration.
 CL is supported by the NSF CMMT program under Grants No. DMR-1818533.
 Use was made of computational facilities purchased with funds from the National Science Foundation (CNS-1725797) and administered by the Center for Scientific Computing (CSC).
 The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR-1720256) at UC Santa Barbara.